quangpham919/Chat-Application-old-version-/README.md

-# Chat-Application
+# A Project for Full Stack course at GBC
-This is a chat application for a school's project
+This chat application is built using MERN stack